KentThylstrupAdel/HomeLab/README.md

 This repository isn't intended to demonstrate that I already know everything about Platform Engineering.

 Instead, it documents what I've built, what I've learned, and where I want to go next.

+Implemented features are documented as implemented, while future ideas stay on the roadmap until they are actually built.

 As the homelab evolves, so will this documentation.